Working at an office can prove tiresome, monotone, and can turn into an inconvenience rather than something to boost morale and productivity.

 Giving employees the ability to manage their time themselves and develop their personal workflow leads to an increase in creativity and better productivity overall.
 It also doesn’t force employees to commute daily, leading to less tardiness.

 Any conflict between colleagues also gets decreased thanks to the minimal personal contact between employees.
 Professional interactions such as meetings are held, it’s just the “office small talk” that gets erased.
+Celebrate women’s history month at work can be a great team-building activity that will help work things out

 Certain professions will need physical spaces to earn better profits.
 An example of this is when your company works directly with its clientele.
 The reason a physical space is recommended is so that your clients perceive a stronger sense of professionalism and a clearer message from your company.